You feel a bit stuck and SUPER frustrated.

 I just wanted to live my life!
 And my health was getting in the way of that.

-I decided that I was done with being a victim to my health.
+I decided that I was done with being a victim of my health.
 I was done with waiting for someone else to create a magic pill to fix me.
 I was going to heal…I just needed to find out how!

 And that is how all my nutrition and health geekery began.
 I researched, read books, chatted to people and because my main issues were with digestion – it made sense to me that the food I ate was impacting it negatively.
 I first ditched standard dairy and then started to address my sugar addiction (growing up on Mars Bar Ice Cream would do that to you!).
 And you know what – step by step I began to feel better!
 I was by no means perfect and definitely had moments where I dived into bags of Giant Chocolate buttons…but I made progress.